 Hydronic Radiant Heat

 Hydronic heating was the first form of radiant heat, used by ancient Chinese civilizations and further developed by the Romans.
 Today’s hydronic floor heating systems feature PEX radiant tubing that is usually installed in concrete.
-For interior applications, the tubing is sometimes installed in a concrete mass called Gypsum Concrete or “Gypcrete,” or, more commonly in the grooves of the advanced Rau Panel system.
-The pre-cut wood panel method is known as a low-mass or modular board underlayment system, and is ideal for remodeling as well as most new construction projects.
+For interior applications, the tubing is sometimes installed in a concrete mass called Gypsum Concrete or “Gypcrete,” or, more commonly in the grooves of the advanced aluminum panel system.
+The pre-cut panel method is known as a low-mass or modular board underlayment system, and is ideal for remodeling as well as most new construction projects.

 The heating element for a hydronic system involves flexible tubing and specially treated water.
 Hydronic heated driveways use a closed-loop tubing system to heat the surface of the driveway.
 The tubing is generally made of a durable polymer (PEX tubing) or synthetic rubber to circulate a mixture of hot water and propylene glycol (antifreeze).
 The fluid is warmed to temperatures between 140 to 180 degrees F to deliver enough heat throughout the snow melting system.